-This project was written by Sarah Eliza from Edward and The White Bear.
+This folder cover project was written by Sarah Eliza from Edward and The White Bear.
 Sarah is a quilter and textile artist who runs patchwork & quilting classes in Leeds & Manchester.

 If you are new to free motion quilting read Sarah’s guide to setting up your sewing machine for free motion quilting and free motion patterns feature before starting this project.